davkhech/train_colleagues/shell/README.md

 For example you installed the miniconda and want to use it's python instead of linux's python you need to prepend the minconda python path to `PATH`.
 `export $PATH=$HOME/miniconda3/bin`

 When you open new terminal, you'll see that the variables you have set disappeared.
-To make changes permanent you need to write them in `.bashrc` for example so when new terminal is open all the variables will load again.
+To make changes permanent you need to write them in `~/.bashrc` for example so when new terminal is open all the variables will load again.

+If you want to apply `~/.bashrc` current changes to your shell session do `source ~/.bashrc` or `. ~/.bashrc`.

 You can alias a command with a token.
 For example if you do `alias l='ls -alh'` and then type `l` in shell the `ls -alh` would be executed.